RickStrahl/BlogPosts/2026-05/Web-Connection-8-5-Release-Post/WebConnection85ReleasePost.md

 Response.AppendHeader("Access-Control-Allow-Origin", lcOrigin)
 ```

 There's also a new `Request.GetOrigin()` method that makes it easier to retrieve `HTTP_ORIGIN` header.
+Web Connection now checks for the `HTTP_ORIGIN` header and if not present no longer produces the CORS output as it's not required.
+The browser only sends the origin header when it needs a CORS response - if it's missing the request doesn't have to produce CORS headers for requests.
+All of this can improve throughput on plain GET requests for example as the logic and header output is bypassed and not added to the request payload.

-There's also an updated topic in the documentation that describes the CORS setup for those of you that need to add or update it in existing applications:
+The CORS documentation topic has been updated to describes the CORS setup for those of you that need to add or update it in existing applications:

 * [Adding CORS Support to a REST Service](https://webconnection.west-wind.com/docs/Walk-Through-Tutorials/Step-by-Step-Creating-a-JSON-REST-Service/Step-7-Adding-CORS-support.html)